StraboSpot/strabo-mobile/README.md

 To test as a native app see the Ionic [guide](http://ionicframework.com/docs/guide/testing.html).

-For a USB connected Android device first copy `config.xml` from `strabo-moble/www` into the `strabo-mobile` root.
-Then:
+For a USB connected Android:

     ionic cordova platform add android
     ionic cordova run android